-Looking for pelvic floor physio in Nanaimo?
+Looking for pelvic floor physio in Nanaimo or Parksville?
 At Advanced Health & Sports Clinic, our highly trained team offers a lengthy list of healthcare services and we are here to support you on your total body wellness journey.

 Pelvic floor physiotherapy is a specialized form of physiotherapy that’s suited to anyone experiencing troubling or painful pelvic floor dysfunction.
 Our team of experts is proud to offer this specialized form of physiotherapy, either on its own or in conjunction with one of our many other forms of therapy, such as Athletic Therapy or Acupuncture.